sansevieria varieties

 Sansevieria patens

 This East African species can reach a height of about 3 feet (0.9m) (3).
-It is a unique succulent type of snake plant with stubby pointed dark green leaves that are initially arranged in a rosette form and then arch in different directions as the plant matures.
-This plant thrives indoors in bright, indirect lighting.
+It is a unique succulent type of snake plant with stubby pointed deep green foliage that are initially arranged in a rosette form and then arch in different directions as the plant matures.
+This snake plant thrives indoors in bright, indirect lighting.

 Sansevieria cylindrica